marksibrahim/Effective-Java-Notes/README.md

 # Decouple implementation from API

 Restrict access to fields, methods, classes.
 Only expose the ones you need for your API to work.

+## Use accessor methods instead of public fields

+Rather than exposing data fields, specify how users should interact with the data in your class.
+This is especially important for mutable fields—so use getters and setters.